born-to-be-mad/spring.boot/recipies/spring-boot-interview.md

 [Table of contents](#Interview-questions)

-## What are two options to test Reactive Controllers in Spring Boot?
+## What are options to test Reactive Controllers in Spring Boot?
 * to write a test that creates an instance of the HelloWorldController, call the method, and do expectations on the result.
   StepVerifier from the reactive-test module can be used to make it easier to test.
 * to use the `@WebFluxTest` annotation to create the test, it will start a minimal application context containing the web infrastructure and you can use `MockMvc` to test the controller.
   This approach sits between a plain unit test and a full-blown integration test.
+* using `@SpringBootTest`, it will bootstrap the full application, including all other beans (services, repositories, etc.).
+With the webEnvironment you can specify which environment to use: values are RANDOM_PORT, MOCK (default), DEFINED_PORT, and NONE.

 [Table of contents](#Interview-questions)